aquariumbio/aquarium-multiple-deployment/docs/notes.md

 # deployment notes

-This setup is roughly based on the configuration for deploying Aquarium at TACC (UT Austin).
+This configuration is inspired by the configuration for deploying Aquarium at TACC (UT Austin).
-Though they use Ansible for building lab-specific configurations, and portainer for running and managing docker containers.
+The main difference is that TACC maintains a single instance of minio independent of Aquarium, and in this configuration each Aquarium instance has it's own instance of minio.

 The directory `aquarium-instance` contains a generic configuration for a single lab instance.
 This is basically the same as the [aquarium-local](https://github.com/klavinslab/aquarium-local) configuration with tweaks that allow use of [nginx-proxy](https://github.com/jwilder/nginx-proxy) to control traffic for multiple instances.
-Though this repo could also be used to bolt `https` onto the front of a single instance of Aquarium.
+This repo can also be used to bolt `https` onto the front of a single instance of Aquarium.

 ## Before you start